-Movement 13 Why How Time "World Cafe" - What Can I do - What can we do? for a better world So far we have explored many challenges we face as humanity, be it ecological or social, but also economic and through our worldviews, and have seen that the SDG and associated concepts provide us with opportunities to explore solutions to at least a number of the challenges we face on a personal level but also on a local collective level, right where we are and right now.
-It is useful to start to explore the learnings and possibilities from previous activities in more detail and reflect on what they may mean for one's own life and for possibilities to get active Set up the classroom in the format of a "World Café": We will be using a format which is based on the World Cafe format methodology, but is not a World Cafe as such.
+Movemen t 13 Why How Time "World Ca - What Ca do - What we do? fo challenges we face as humanity, be it ecological or social, but also economic and through our Set up the classroom in the format of a "World Café": We will be using a format which is based on the World Cafe format methodology, but is not a World Cafe as such.
+30 mins better wo worldviews, and have seen that the SDG and associated concepts provide us with opportunities to explore solutions to at least a number of the challenges we face on a personal level but also on a local collective level, right where we are and right now.
 On 6 individual tables (with chairs around them), one sheet of paper from each of the main areas of ecological impact/challenges (also related to the ecological SDG, 2, 6, 7, 13, 14, 15) is placed in the centre (1 green A4 sheet for "Food & Agriculture", 1 blue A4 sheet for "Housing", 1 red sheet for "Mobility/Transport", 1 yellow sheet for for "Other consumption") and an A4 sheet with "How can we win others over to our cause for change?
 And one table with a sheet on "What can we do together as a group to change things around?".
 Place several post it notes on each table as well as pens (or students should bring their own pens with them).
+Mit dem It is useful to start to explore the learnings and possibilities from previous activities in more detail and reflect on what they may mean for one's own life and for possibilities to get active together and creative in own context and environment to tackle some of the issues and SDG.
 The class is divided into 6 groups.
 The students are asked to come up with concrete actions for the 6 concrete areas they can take to reduce the size of their footprint/impact or to implement the SDGsThey should write these down on the post-its and stick them to the appropriate area (e.g. "Switch to green electricity" next to the blue "WOHNEN" sheet).
 After a few minutes, when everyone has written something, a ringtone is rung (from a mobile phone or tapping a spoon against a glass, chimes, etc.).
-Then each group moves clockwise to the next table and repeats the activity for the theme (one theme only per table) The facilitator can support the students while 30 mins Wild vom Förster, statt Fleisch aus dem und Bio Jepernarkt.
-So Ernährung Ernährung Ernährung Ernährung Ernährung Ver allem für kurze Streckhoch untzen Lung Ver allem für kurze Streckhoch untzen Lung Lung Mit dem Rad zur Arbeit fahren Was Ich noc ändern wil Tier.
-Produkte nur aus okologisch nachhaltiger und tefreundlicher Haltung (und sellemen) sellemen) sellemen sellemen il WOHNEN Ba they think about what to write by moving from table to table and giving them food for thought.
+Then each group moves clockwise to the next table and repeats the activity for the theme (one theme only per table) The facilitator can support the students while they think about what to write by moving from table to table and giving them food for thought.
 From the first change of table, the pupils also read what the previous group has already written.
 They use a felt-tip pen to make a small note about what they have written (e.g. less meat) if they agree with the measure, a question mark if there are any uncertainties and a call sign if they think the action is particularly important or a particularly good idea.
-When each group has changed to each topic (or if not enough time after 3 to 4 topics), each topic is discussed in turn with the whole class by starting, one table/topic at a time with the students reading out some post-its/ideas.
-Then the suggestions that have been given with a call sign and also ones with a question mark are then clarified and activities are discussed.
-Full Day Half Day Route ver Aktionen Organisieren, Netzwerken Wie können und Anliegen gewint Lokale ber regionale Ressourcen z.B.
-Schahvolle verwenden statt verwe
+Wild vom Forster, statt dem Supermarkt.
+Solavi Klima- Kochbuch nutzen vor ellem für tas ich noch indern will Mundreub.org Kleinere Wohnung Ideen für ein nachhaltiges Leben antikk Full Day st durze Srecken des Auszehen Lend) Workenseig mecher Forschne Route eingeführ Workenseis Route eingeführ Workenseis Route eingeführ werden solen organisieren Netzverken Sammeltaxis Darüber sprechen kleidentausch sprechen kleidentausch sprechen kleidentausch sprechen kleidentausch sester komnen wir ref für unsere komnen wir ref für unsere komnen wir Half Day OPNV Lokale Gemeinschaften grunden mit anderen ins Gesprach kommen; selber vorleben 16